 - One mistake every entrepreneur do?
-They fall in love of their product.
-No body can tell your baby is bad, but the problem is that you don’t hear the feedback and criticism.
+They fall in love with their product.
+Nobody can tell your baby is bad, but the problem is that you don’t hear the feedback and criticism.
 Instead, fall in love with your market, so that you can anticipate the needs.
 So as the market changes, you will be able to anticipate, change and grow.
-Second thing is it is all about the team – hire people who can grow with you, you have to be intentional about the culture.
+The second thing is it is all about the team – hire people who can grow with you, you have to be intentional about the culture.
 Third part, have a set of good advisors, who are outside the company, who you can share and learn from them (those who have been there and done that).
-Lastly, you need to manage cash – more companies die because they run out of cash, than their ability to deliver.
+Lastly, you need to manage cash – more companies die because they run out of cash than their ability to deliver.

 - Check this great book – Grit: The Power of Passion and Perseverance – A book by Angela Duckworth

-- I was clear I wanted to be a CEO when I was 16 years, in my high school days.
+- It was clear I wanted to be a CEO when I was 16 years, in my high school days.
 Pick your strength and focus on it.

-- My biggest ambition now is to “Impact and Inspire the next generation especially women and people of color can achieve their aspiration”.
+- My biggest ambition now is to “Impact and Inspire the next generation especially women and people of colour can achieve their aspiration”.

 [Disclaimer: The notes above are not meant to be comprehensive or accurate, and if there are any mistakes they are due to my notes taking.]